June-Skeeter/GEOB270_Lab1_2021S1/Content/Part2.md

 ## Belief Perseverance

 Rejection of sanitary practices in the European medical community is an example of [belief perseverance](https://en.wikipedia.org/wiki/Belief_perseverance).
-Historically, this is a common issue that has impeded numerous scientific advancements (eg. heliocentric theory, plate tectonics, climate change, vaccines, etc).
-* Belief perseverance has many causes but it is often exacerbated by misogyny, racism, and ethnocentrism (eg. Rossiter 1993).
+Historically, this is a common issue that has impeded numerous scientific advancements (eg. plate tectonics, climate change, vaccines, etc).
+Belief perseverance has many causes but it is often exacerbated by misogyny, racism, and ethnocentrism (eg. Rossiter 1993).

 ## **Question 7)**
 In your own words, what is belief perseverance?
-Give your own example of belief perseverance, this can be a historical example or one from your own personal experience.
+Give your own example of belief perseverance.
+This can be a historical example or one from your own personal experience.

 ## References